“Eco-Tourism in India: A Refreshing Journey through a Highly Diversified Nature”

 Mawlynnong, Meghalaya

 Located in the East Khasi Hills in Meghalaya, Mawlynnong is considered as Asia’s one of the cleanest villages in the midst of a rich biodiversity.
-The area surrounding the Mawlynnong village is a basket of abundant natural beauty comprising of an evergreen forest that is a shelter to a large number of animal and bird species, living Root Bridge, waterfalls and natural caves.
+The area surrounding the Mawlynnong village is a basket of abundant natural beauty consisting of an evergreen forest that is a shelter to a large number of animal and bird species, living root bridge, waterfalls and natural caves.
+The village has been consistently rated as one of the top ecotourism destinations in India, and was even recognized by the Central government as a role model village for the entire country to emulate in 2015.
+It is known for its picturesque orchards, rushing streams, evergreen surroundings, and swaying palms.
+It is also the home of the Nohwet Living Root Bridge, a famous icon of Meghalaya.
+The village has achieved a lot, including a 100 percent literacy rate and a high level of women empowerment.

 Where to stay: Village guesthouses